 How Winter Tyres Work

-The reason normal tyres don’t perform well in snow and ice is because their tread hardens in extremely cold weather, reducing grip.
-Winter tyres feature a higher percentage of natural rubber content, which allows the tread to remain softer and more flexible, thus providing more grip.
+The reason normal tyres don’t perform well in winter conditions is because their tread hardens in extremely cold weather, reducing grip.
+Winter tyres feature a higher percentage of natural rubber content in the rubber compound, which allows the tread to remain softer and more flexible.
+This provides more grip on the road surface when cornering, better traction when accelerating and reducing braking distances.

-Winter tyres also feature many more ‘sipes’, or small channels in the tyre that allow it to grip in snowy conditions, as well as a deeper tread to help with water dispersion.
+Winter tyres also feature many more ‘sipes’, the small channels in the tyre's tread pattern that allow it to grip in snowy conditions, as well as a deeper tread to help with water dispersion to avoid aquaplaning.

 Are There Any Downsides to Winter Tyres?